Face Recognition

 • Category :Computer Vision / Python

-• Stack :Python, OpenCV, face_recognition, dlib, pickle
+• Stack :Python, OpenCV, face_recognition, dlib, pickle, multiprocessing

-• Mode :Offline / Real-time Webcam
+• Modes :Offline / Real-time Webcam / Batch Photo Import

-• Data Store :known_faces.pkl + faces/<user_id>/
+• Data Store :known_faces.pkl + faces/<user_id>/ + logs/

-• Identity Model :UUID + Auto-learning Encodings
+• Identity Model :UUID + auto-growing encodings

 • Controls :q / w / d

-• Status :Portfolio Concept / Implementation Ready
+• Status :Working Prototype / Implementation Ready

 Core Features